Pradyumnakashyap/Harbor-on-hopsworks/storage/rook-ceph/install.md

        4) Once the roles are set up, create the Rook operator responsible for the orchestrationof the Ceph Cluster.

-         $ kubectl apply -f operator-with-csi.yaml (switch file with operator.yaml in the original repo)
+         $ kubectl apply -f operator.yaml

        5) This operator also triggers the creation of DaemonSet in charge of deploying a rook agent on each worker node in the kubernetes cluster.

+       6) For this, Format  a /dev/<location> to xfs format in the local system with the disk space for each of the nodes on which the cluster needs to run or for each of the nodes, leave an unused a raw disk for rook to utilize to build osd's.
-       6) Create a Ceph Cluster with mgr as a Manager daemon keeping track of metrics and state of Ceph cluster (HA requires 2 mgr)
+	  Next, create a Ceph Cluster with mgr as a Manager daemon keeping track of metrics and state of Ceph cluster (HA requires 2 mgr)
        - mon is Monitor maintains maps of cluster states required for the daemons to coordinate with each other.
 (HA requires atleast 3)
        - osd is the Object storage daemon responsible to store data and corresponding replication,recovery etc. (HA requires atleast 3 osd)
        - uses all nodes to persist data of the ceph cluster.

          $ kubectl apply -f cluster.yaml

-       7) Format  a /dev/<location> to xfs format in the local system for usage.
-Use and deploy the storage class which defines a Replica pool and storage class to create a persistent Volume backed by Ceph block storage.
+       7) Use and deploy the storage class which defines a Replica pool and storage class to create a persistent Volume backed by Ceph block storage.

          $ kubectl apply -f storageclass.yaml